 For as long as I can remember I have loved learning.
 I always enjoyed school and was particularly enthusiastic about history.
 This is undoubtedly a result of my upbringing in a family of History and English teachers.
-My love of learning continued to grow and resulted in my undertaking a Bachelor of Arts at Western Sydney University and it was here that my keen interests in history, historiography and film studies were brought to the fore.
-Toward the end of my degree I became increasing interested in how these three areas intersected with each other and began familiarizing myself with the area of film and history and the questions and debates surrounding this relationship.
-In 2015, I completed my Bachelor of Arts and will graduate with distinction.
+My love of learning continued to grow and resulted in my undertaking a Bachelor of Arts at Western Sydney University and it was here that my keen interests in history, historiography, and film studies were brought to the fore.
+Toward the end of my degree I became increasingly interested in how these three areas intersected with each other and began familiarizing myself with the area of film and history and the questions and debates surrounding this relationship.
+In 2015, I completed my Bachelor of Arts and graduated with distinction.

-As of 2016, I am studying a Master of Research also at WSU.
-For this degree I will be cultivating this interest in film and history by doing my Masters thesis on the use of film as a means to communicate and interpret history, particularly in relation to the demands of the present.
-I’m looking specifically at how depictions of Queen Elizabeth I on screen have changed and adapted depending on changes in gender politics and attitudes towards women, particularly women in power, over the course of the twentieth and early twenty-first centuries.
+From there, I undertook a Master of Research also at WSU.
+I cultivated this interest in film and history by doing my Masters thesis on film as a means to communicate and interpret history, particularly in relation to the demands of the present.
+I looked specifically at how depictions of Queen Elizabeth I on screen have changed and adapted depending on changes in gender politics and attitudes towards women, particularly women in power, over the course of the twentieth and early twenty-first centuries.